 We are a specialty finance company that lends to and invests in small and mid-sized companies, primarily in connection with investments by private equity sponsors.
 We define small and mid-sized companies as those with annual revenues between \$25 million and \$250 million.
 Our investment objective is to maximize our portfolio's total return by generating current income from our debt investments and capital appreciation from our equity investments.
 We are externally managed and advised by Fifth Street Management.
-Fifth Street Management is an affiliate of Fifth Street Capital LLC, a private investment firm founded and managed by our chief executive officer, and Fifth Street Management's managing partner, Leonard M. Tannenbaum, who has led the investment of over \$\\$ billion in small and mid-sized companies, including the investments made by Fifth Street, since 1998.
+Fifth Street Management is an affiliate of Fifth Street Capital LLC, a private investment firm founded and managed by our chief executive officer, and Fifth Street Management's managing partner, Leonard M. Tannenbaum, who has led the investment of over \$ billion in small and mid-sized companies, including the investments made by Fifth Street, since 1998.

-Our investments generally range in size from \$10 million to \$100 million and are principally in the form of first lien, second lien and subordinated debt investments, which may also include an equity component.
+Our investments generally range in size from \$5 million to \$75 million and are principally in the form of first lien, second lien and subordinated debt investments, which may also include an equity component.
 We invest in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if they were rated.
 Below investment grade securities, which are often referred to as "high yield" or "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
-As of , % of our debt portfolio at fair value consisted of debt securities for which issuers were not required to make principal payments until the maturity of such debt securities, which could result in a substantial loss to us if such issuers are unable to refinance or repay their debt at maturity.
 Although our focus could change we are currently focusing our origination efforts on a prudent mix of first lien, second lien and subordinated loans which we believe will provide superior risk-adjusted returns while maintaining adequate credit protection.